lignumsystem/lignum-tls/README.md

 The file *error.txt* contains errors and alerts found in comments and markdown (*.md*) files.

-## Cython
+## Python package
-The class Farquhar has a simple Cython interface that allows to build Python test program in order to verify the correctness and study the behaviour of the Farquhar model.
+The class Farquhar has a simple Python interface (package) that allows to use the Python test program `farquharplot.py` to verify the correctness and to study the behaviour of the implemented Farquhar model.
 Create a Python virtual environment, install required python packages and build the `farquhar` Python package: